AeroWidescreen/NFSCHDReflections/README.md

 ## Extra Features
 - TrafficSignFix : Solves an issue where some traffic signs would not reflect any light.
 - HiddenVisualTreatment : Replaces the existing visual treatment with an unused version.
+- PauseBlur : Blurs the background whenever the game is paused.
+- RealisticChrome : Makes the chrome materiel more reflective.

 ## Credits
 [Aero_](https://github.com/AeroWidescreen) : Creator of NFSC HD Reflections.